RustedLessPass/RustedLessPass/README.md

 # RustLessPass

-**RustLessPass** is a password manager built in Rust.
+A password manager built in Rust, compatible with LessPass.

-It runs directly in your web browser using WebAssembly, so there's no need for any server computation, only for delivering the app.
+Powered by Yew for WebAssembly compatibility, it runs directly in your web browser, so there's no need for any server computation—only for delivering the app.

 Inspired by LessPass, it follows the same principles but works independently.

 This means you can generate strong passwords without relying on external servers.
-It's easy, secure, and compatible with LessPass.

 ## Screenshot